HP Instant Ink: is it worth buying an HP printer for?

 - £3.49 a month for 100 pages

-Pages printed over your limit are charged at £1 for each 15 pages (or £1 for each 10 with the free deal), or you can increase your subscription level.
+Pages printed over your limit are charged at £1 for each 10 pages, or you can increase your subscription level.

-Unused pages roll over, but only to the maximum of your monthly limit - so, if you were on the 50 pages-a-month plan, you could never roll over more than 50 pages in total.
+Unused pages roll over, but only to a maximum of three times your monthly paid pages.
+If you were on the 50-pages-a-month plan, for example, you could never roll over more than 150 pages in total.

 If an ink cartridge is running low, the printer automatically alerts HP via the network connection and a new cartridge is posted to you.